davenverse/shellfish/docs/wiki/file_manipulation.md

 ### `createTempFile`

-This function creates a temporary file that gets automatically deleted by the operating system.
-It optionally accepts multiple parameters such as a directory, a prefix (the name of the file), a suffix (the extension of the file) and permissions.
+This function creates a temporary file that gets automatically deleted.
+It optionally accepts multiple parameters such as a directory, a prefix (to the name of the file), a suffix (like the extension of the file) and permissions.
 It returns the path of the newly created file:

 @:select(api-style)